floriankark/floriankark.github.io/_pages/about.md

 Hey, thanks for stopping by! 👋

-I’m a Phd Candidate at the [MPI of sustainable Materials](https://www.mpie.de/).
+I’m a Masters student at the [Heinrich-Heine-Universität Düsseldorf](https://www.hhu.de/) and the [MPI of sustainable Materials](https://www.mpie.de/).

 My focus lies on solving challenging problems at the intersection of AI & Matrial Science, with the vision to build a Foundational Model able to incorporate all scales of Material Design, from atomistic to processing, eventually building a fully-integrated AI platform for material discovery.